 H The Preset Playbacks are used to store and play back cues or chases that you need frequently.
 These playbacks are not changed by the page select buttons, but you can assign macro buttons to change pages.

-I The Macro Buttons store playbacks or frequently used sequences of keypresses which can be replayed with a single button press.
+I The Macro Buttons store frequently used sequences of keypresses which can be replayed with a single button press.
 Playbacks can also be stored here.

 J The Master fader can be configured to control the overall output of the console (it is disabled by default).